UFB Direct Priority Savings Account 2023 Review

 Ally Bank is a popular choice for savers who want to earn higher yields and don't mind banking online.
 The interest rates and fees are similar to what other online banks offer.

 There are no monthly maintenance fees but you will pay a $10 fee for excess withdrawals.

 One great feature is the ability to open multiple savings accounts with special nicknames to help you focus on your savings goals.

-Is It Worth Opening a UFB Direct Premium Savings Account?
+Is It Worth Opening a UFB Direct Priority Savings Account?

 The answer really depends on how big your savings goals are.